By Allison Parrish. Part of Computational Approaches to Narrative.

 tag:

-You can use a similar strategy for embedding audio and video.
+You can use similar strategies for embedding audio and video.
 The official documentation has good instructions on how to do so.

 A recent (2020) GitHub issue on adding assets to Twine 2 games links to many different solutions to the problem, including encoding your media assets as Base64.